-4.8.1 CONTROL OF SHUTTER VIA EXTERNAL TTL SIGNAL
+4.8.1 Control of Shutter via External TTL Signal

 For flexibility, the shutter in Shamrock spectrographs may also be operated by an external TTL signal.
-This allows the shutter to be operated by, and synchronised to, other laboratory equipment e.g. an Andor camera.
+This allows the shutter to be operated by, and synchronised to, other laboratory equipment such as an Andor camera.
 The shutter connector is a standard female BNC type and is located at the front of the spectrograph below the flange mount.

-Figure 12: Shutter Connection (shown for a Shamrock 750)
+Figure 7: Shutter Connection (shown for a Shamrock 750)